Lunavast/wp-tweets-pro/readme.txt

 == Installation ==

-1. Upload the `wp-to-twitter-pro` folder to your `/wp-content/plugins/` directory
+1. Upload the `wp-tweets-pro` folder to your `/wp-content/plugins/` directory
 2. Activate the plugin using the `Plugins` menu in WordPress
 3. Go to the WP to Twitter menu
 4. Adjust your new WP to Twitter PRO Options as you prefer them.